lukeyounge/blockchain-developer-bootcamp-final-project/README.md

 - deployed_address.txt
 - design_pattern_decisions.md

-To run the front end, simply use 'go live' in vs code after you have cloned and installed dependencies.
+To run the front end, simply use 'go live' in vs code on index.html after you have cloned and installed dependencies.

 ## Cloning and installing on your machine